-VHF is the most used equipment on board and the first one the student masters.
-It operates in the 156–174 MHz band by direct wave.
+VHF is the most-used equipment on board and the first one you have to master.
+It works in the 156–174 MHz band by direct wave: if the other station's antenna isn't "in sight", your signal doesn't reach.

 Key channels